ChittagongianProgrammer/Math-module/README.md

 # Basic Modules
-This is my 2nd day of my attempt to do 100 days of code challenge.
 I am revising Python for software engineering purposes.
 I have attached two files to this repository.

 ## Basics.ipynb